We've moved! Here's a link to our area. Orofino Flipbook For inquiries, please email me. email: bob@rodgerspistolsmithing.com |

 The frames will already be on order from Caspian.

 I have contracted my friend Pete Single to checker the frames and mainspring housings.
 Pete will also flat top and serrate the slides in an arrowhead pattern, and machine front and rear sight dovetails.
 The front wall of the ejection port will be extended to aid live-round ejection, and the front sight will be cut to size, serrated, profiled, and refinished.
-If you're not familiar with Pete's work, he enjoys the reputation of producing the highest quality machine checkering in the world.
-With his help, this year's guns will be among the finest we've ever produced in a class, with modifications normally only found on full-house customs.
-When your frame arrives at your local dealer, Pete's work will already be completed on it.

 The slide/frame machining package is included in the class payments.